 Are you trying to pick an exterior colour and second-guessing yourself at every turn?
 If not, you should be.

 That’s right, you SHOULD be 2nd guessing yourself.
 Why?
 Because choosing an exterior paint colour is a WHOLE different ball game compared to interior colours, which is why so many people find themselves picking the wrong one.
 It can also be CONSIDERABLY more expensive than interior projects, which is why choosing the RIGHT colour is even more important than ever.

 So, how do you pick the right one?
 Prayer, toe crossing, salt throwing and multiple

 bottles glasses of wine.
 Oh, and read these tips…

 Expect your colour to look about 1/2 tone lighter or even lighter than it does on that wee little chip.
 Why?
 Well, paint tends to look lighter when exposed to natural light, especially on a large surface.
-Regardless of the direction your home faces, the amount of 100% direct natural light it gets will make your paint look a little, or a lot lighter!
+Regardless of the direction your home faces, the amount of 100% direct natural light it gets can make your paint look a little, or a lot lighter!

 Kylie M Interiors E-Design

 - If you have a lot of landscaping that blocks natural light, then the colour won’t look as light as it would if it had DIRECT natural light

 - If you find a colour that you love and worry that it will be too light – it probably will be.
 If you’re worried it’s too dark – don’t jump the gun as it will look lighter once it’s on the house

 - With south-facing homes, the southern side will look at least 1 tone lighter – until the sun starts going down obviously.
 At the height of the day the colour can look washed out

 - With north-facing homes, can look a bit lighter, but not as much as a south-facing side or morning eastern/afternoon western exposure

 2. EXTERIOR PAINT COLOURS: Texture and shadows add depth